yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters-overview.md

 - For Availability zone level, you can add or remove nodes in increments of 3.
 - For Node level, you can add or remove nodes in increments of 1.

-For production clusters, multi-region clusters providing region level fault tolerance  is recommended.
+For production clusters, a minimum of Availability zone level is recommended.
+Whether you choose Region or Availability zone level depends on your application architecture, design, and latency requirements.

 For application development and testing, you can set fault tolerance to **None** to create a single-node cluster.
 Single-node clusters can't be scaled.